Why Do My Hiking Boots Hurt My Toes? (7 Possible Reasons)

 This is typically caused by boots that aren’t properly sized.

-When wearing it, you should have just enough room to wiggle your toes and about 1 finger-width of space between your heel and the boot.
+When wearing it, you should have just enough room to wiggle your toes and about 1 finger-width of space between your heel and the back.

 2. Your Boots Are Too Small